JelleVerstappen/6IICT-PROG4/classes/Opdracht 1.13 Game of War/README.md

 </p>

 ## Assignment
-You can work on this exercise for the coming four classes (until friday 20/05).
+You can work on this exercise for the coming four classes (until monday 23/05).
 On friday there will be a small, individual talk to discuss how your program works and why you made certain decisions.
 The assignment will not count towards your final grade, you should see it more as a change to experiment with what you have learned.

 Before friday the 20th you will need to finish two things:
 * `Class diagram`: In order to properly discuss OOP you will need to develop a UML class diagram.
 This diagram is built using a couple of guidelines.
 Making it easy for people to communicate how they envision their OOP project.